-These reports should be submitted to GFIA by the airlines and FBOs on a monthly basis, and compiled in the program database.
+Airlines and FBOs are required to submit these reports to GFIA on a monthly basis.
+They are then compiled in the program database.

 5.3.3 Annual Deicing/Anti-Icing Materials Reconciliation

 An annual reconciliation form will be distributed to the airlines, freight carriers, service providers, and FBOs at GFIA to provide information on total seasonal inventories of deicing fluids.
 The following data will be required to be reported from the carriers and FBOs: